microshare/microshare.github.io/docs/1/advanced/lorawan-devices/hackiot_reading.md

 To set one Rule up, login to your microshare account, go to `Manage -> Rules` and click `Create`.
 What you have to setup is:

-1. Give a firendly name to your Rule
+1. Give a friendly name to your Rule
 2. Enter the recType your decoded data is stored under
 3. This Rule has to allow the operations: Read and Query
 4. Set the `Requestor User` to `Specific Value`, and enter the login email of your teammate